 Incorporated on March 22, 2004, Ur-Energy is an exploration stage mining company, as that term is defined in Securities and Exchange Commission ("SEC") Industry Guide 7.
 We are engaged in uranium mining, recovery and processing activities, including the acquisition, exploration, development and operation of uranium mineral properties in the United States.
-We began operation of our first in situ recovery uranium mine at our Lost Creek Project, Wyoming in 2013.
+Through our Wyoming operating subsidiary, Lost Creek ISR, LLC, we began operation of our first in situ recovery uranium mine at our Lost Creek Project in 2013.
 Ur-Energy is a corporation continued under the Canada Business Corporations Act on August 8, 2006.
-Our Common Shares are listed on the TSX under the symbol "URE" and on the NYSE MKT under the symbol "URG."
+Our Common Shares are listed on the TSX under the symbol "URE" and on the NYSE American under the symbol "URG."

 Ur-Energy has one direct wholly-owned subsidiary: Ur-Energy USA Inc. ("Ur-Energy USA"), a company incorporated under the laws of the State of Colorado.
+It has offices in Colorado and Wyoming and has employees in both states.

 Ur-Energy USA has three wholly-owned subsidiaries: NFU Wyoming, LLC ("NFU Wyoming"), a limited liability company formed under the laws of the State of Wyoming to facilitate acquisition of certain property and assets and, currently, to act as our land holding and exploration entity; Lost Creek ISR, LLC, a limited liability company formed under the laws of the State of Wyoming to hold and operate our Lost Creek Project and certain other of our Lost Creek properties and assets; and Pathfinder Mines Corporation ("Pathfinder"), a company incorporated under the laws of the State of Delaware, which holds, among other assets, the Shirley Basin and Lucky Mc properties in Wyoming.
+Lost Creek ISR, LLC employs personnel at the Lost Creek Project.

-Ur-Energy USA has two jointly held subsidiaries with NFU Wyoming: NFUR Bootheel, LLC ("NFUR Bootheel"), a limited liability company formed under the laws of the State of Colorado to facilitate participation in an exploration, mining and development agreement with Jet Metal Corp.; and NFUR Hauber, LLC ("NFUR Hauber"), a limited liability company formed under the laws of the State of Colorado to facilitate participation in a venture project at our Hauber project.
+Ur-Energy USA has two jointly held subsidiaries with NFU Wyoming: NFUR Bootheel, LLC ("NFUR Bootheel"), a limited liability company formed under the laws of the State of Colorado to facilitate participation in a venture project at our Bootheel Project; and NFUR Hauber, LLC ("NFUR Hauber"), a limited liability company formed under the laws of the State of Colorado to facilitate participation in a venture project at our Hauber project.